Miship language

 Miship, or Chip, is an Afro-Asiatic language spoken in Plateau State, Nigeria.
 Doka is a dialect.
 Blench lists the two dialects Longmaar and Jiɓaam.

 The Chip people are found in Pankshin LGA.

 People

-The Miship people call themselves as well as their abode, Miship while outsiders wrongly call them and also their abode, Chip, a word that has no meaning in the language.
-The letter C does not exist in Miship, hence Miship rendering for C for foreign word(s) that contain(s) the letter C (when sounds [tʃ]) is naturally SH, sounds [ʃ].
-For example, the typical Miship natives' pronunciation of the English word cheap /tʃɪp/ is naturally /ʃɪp/.
+The Miship people refer to themselves and their homeland as Miship.
+However, outsiders often incorrectly call both the people and their land “Chip,” a term that has no meaning in the Miship language.
+The letter C does not exist in the Miship orthography.
+Consequently, when adapting foreign words that contain the letter C with the sound /tʃ/, Miship naturally renders this sound as SH, pronounced /ʃ/.
+For example, the typical Miship pronunciation of the English word cheap /tʃɪp/ is realized as /ʃɪp/.

 Bible Translation

 The New Testament is wholly translated into Miship by Mast Media Methodology, but it is yet to undergo the due process of Bible Translation; the peer checking, community testing, orthography checking and the consultant checking.

 The Oral Bible Translation is in progress.
 The Miship Bible Translation Team is in partnership with NBTT for this project.